 You can also use a VPN to access all the sections of the web in restrictive countries like China and Saudi Arabia.
 These countries tend to block whole websites due to reasons ranging from anti-nationalism to politics.

 If you live in a country that suppresses internet freedom, you can use a VPN to get past it.
 Although, be cautioned that your ISP (on behalf of the government) may still snoop on you.
-Opposed to the common belief, your ISP will know if you are using a proxy network.
+As opposed to the common belief, your ISP will know if you are using a proxy network.

 6. Hide your online activities with a strong VPN